Don Pedro Jaramillo: Themes

 In many of Jaramillo's treatments the number nine plays a prominent role.
 For example, he would often prescribe treatments to be taken for nine consecutive nights or in quantities of nine.
 There are also stories of people who did not follow his instructions or changed his prescription and then failed to recover; in these tellings, only those who followed his treatments exactly as prescribed achieved complete recovery.
 Jaramillo's cures were often miraculous in nature, even to the point of curing paralysis.

 Water has also been identified as a central theme in Jaramillo's cures, often requiring the ailing person to drink water for a specified length of time or bathing in water a certain number of days.
 The top cures he prescribed all involved water and bathing.

 Other abilities

 Some of the tales portray Pedro Jaramillo as clairvoyant.
 He would know inherently if someone was lying about an illness or ailment.
 In one story, he knew of a conversation that took place without him present.
-In 2018 former University of the Incarnate Word Master's graduate, Alcario Cary Cadena, wrote, The Curandero: The Life and Times of Don Pedro Jaramillo, a Texas Legend, a fictional/supernatural screenplay and book based on Jaramillo.
+In 2019, former University of the Incarnate Word Master's graduate, Alcario Cary Cadena wrote The Curandero: The Life and Times of Don Pedro Jaramillo, a Texas Legend a fictional/supernatural book based on Jaramillo.
+In 2022 Alcario Cary Cadena wrote his book into a screenplay entitled The Curandero.
 In Mexican culture, Jaramillo is displayed prominently in adorning homes in the form of paintings and statues.